-Illinois prohibits any federally licensed firearms dealer, manufacturer, importer, or pawnbroker from manufacturing, selling or delivering to any unlicensed person a handgun having a barrel, slide, frame or receiver which is a die casting of zinc alloy or any other non-homogeneous metal that will melt or deform at a temperature of less than 800 degrees Fahrenheit.1 This prohibition does not apply to private/secondary sales (i.e., transfers by non-firearms dealers).2
+Illinois has a law restricting the sale of certain unsafely designed handguns.
+This law generally prohibits a federally licensed firearms dealer, manufacturer, importer, or pawnbroker from manufacturing, selling or delivering unsafe handguns that have a barrel, slide, frame or receiver which is a die casting of zinc alloy or any other non-homogeneous metal that will melt or deform at a temperature of less than 800 degrees Fahrenheit to members of the public who do not hold firearm industry business licenses.1 This restriction does not apply to private/secondary sales (i.e., firearm transfers by people who are not licensed firearms dealers, manufacturers, importers, or pawnbrokers).2

 - 720 Ill.
 Comp.
 Stat.
 5/24-3(A)(h).